bluz71/bluz71.github.io/_posts/2017-05-21-my-favourite-vim-plugins.md

 ```

 The [abolish](https://github.com/tpope/vim-abolish) plugin is really a couple
-plugins in one, those being: a smart spell corrector, a smart substituter and
+plugins in one, those being:

-programmer naming coercer.
+* a smart spell corrector
+* a smart substituter
+* a name coercer.

 I primarily use the first two.

 The *abolish* plugin can be set to automatically correct text as you type it.
-A
-example use is correcting *seperate* into *separate* and *delimeter* into
+An example use is correcting *seperate* into *separate* and *delimeter* into
 *delimiter*.
 It can do this no matter the case and even with pluralization.
 One
 sets up these corrections in their own *~/.vim/after/plugin/abolish.vim* file.